FAQ

 Explain your situation and let us know you need a scholarship.
 We pride ourselves on inclusion and never denying an athlete because of financial circumstances.

-We are parents too, and all understand being busy.
-Please don't let lack of transportation hold you back from allowing your athlete to paritipcate in basketball.
+We are parents too, and all understand how life can sometimes get in the way.
+Please don't let lack of transportation hold you back from allowing your athlete to participate in basketball.
 Contact us at pyyouthbasketball@gmail.com and we will do our best to help you find a solution.

 Most likely, this is due to lack of volunteers.

 Let's be honest, it takes a lot of wo/manpower to offer all of these basketball opportunities.
-Every single year, we struggle to fill all of the volunteer spaces.
+We often struggle to fill all of the volunteer spaces.
 We encourage anyone who is willing to come help.
 No basketball experience necessary--we can teach you!

 Contact us at pyyouthbasketball@gmail.com if you are willing to step up.